Phase-change material: Fire and safety issues

-Some phase change materials are suspended in water, and are relatively nontoxic.
-Others are hydrocarbons or other flammable materials, or are toxic.
 As such, PCMs must be selected and applied very carefully, in accordance with fire and building codes and sound engineering practices.
-Because of the increased fire risk, flamespread, smoke, potential for explosion when held in containers, and liability, it may be wise not to use flammable PCMs within residential or other regularly occupied buildings.
-Phase change materials are also being used in thermal regulation of electronics.
+Because of the increased fire risk, smoke, potential for explosion when held in containers, it may be wise not to use flammable PCMs within residential or other regularly occupied buildings.
+A Safety Data Sheet should be requested from the supplier.